×

 Technically this is a podcast about the United States, but it’s from the perspective of a Chinese person and there are plenty of interesting lessons for Chinese learners.

-The presenter draws detailed comparisons between life in China and life in the U.S., providing listeners with a very clear idea of what’s the same or similar and what’s different.
+The presenter draws detailed comparisons between life in China and life in the U.S., providing listeners with a very clear idea of what’s similar and what’s different.
 It’s a good way to answer the questions, “what would a Chinese person think about X?” or “how do they do X in China?”

 Each episode is between 40 minutes and an hour long and it’s updated once a week.